abinit/abinit/doc/tutorial/basepar.md

 authors: YP, XG
 ---

-# Lesson on basic parallelism
+# Tutorial on basic parallelism

 ## Parallelism in ABINIT, generalities and environments.